 His first assault would be against Wellington’s western flank, to distract his attention before launching a French attack right at his centre.
 The target was the farm buildings of Hougoumont.

 At around 1130 Napoleon’s guns opened up, 80 guns sending iron cannonballs hurtling into allied lines.
 An eyewitness described them as being like a volcano.
 Then the French infantry assault began.

 The allied line was pushed back.
 Wellington had to act fast and he deployed his cavalry in one of the most famous charges in British history.

-Another counter attack, this time by Napoleon, who sent his legendary lancers and armour clad cuirassiers to drive off the exhausted allied men and horses.
-This hectic see-sawing ended with both sides back where they had began.
+Another counterattack, this time by Napoleon, who sent his legendary lancers and armour-clad cuirassiers to drive off the exhausted allied men and horses.
+This hectic see-sawing ended with both sides back where they had begun.
 The French infantry and allied cavalry both suffered terrible losses and corpses of men and horses littered the battlefield.

 Marshal Ney orders the charge

 At around 4 pm Napoleon’s deputy, Marshal Ney, the ‘bravest of the brave’, thought he saw an allied withdrawal and launched the mighty French cavalry to try and swamp the allied centre which he hoped might be wavering.
 9,000 men and horses rushed allied lines.